Optimizing $(L_0, L_1)$-Smooth Functions by Gradient Methods: Numerical Results

-In \cref{fig:experiment-2}, we present an experiment studying the performance of the gradient method with the stepsize rule~\cref{eq-grad-step-1} based on the choice of $(L_0, L_1)$.
+In \cref{fig:experiment-2}, we present an experiment studying the performance of the GM with the stepsize rule~\cref{eq-grad-step-1} based on the choice of $(L_0, L_1)$.
 For each choice of $L_1 \in \{1, 2, 4, 8, 16\}$ we set $L_0 = (\frac{p-2}{L_1})^{p-2}$, according to Example~\ref{prop-example-1}.
-As expected from the theory (see the corresponding discussion at the end of \cref{section-normalized}), the choice of $(L_0, L_1)$ pair is crucial in practice for the performance of the gradient method and depends on a target accuracy $\epsilon$.
+As expected from the theory (see the corresponding discussion at the end of \cref{section-normalized}), the choice of $(L_0, L_1)$ pair is crucial in practice for the performance of GM and depends on a target accuracy $\epsilon$.

-In \cref{fig:experiment-3}, we conduct an experiment on tthe performance of accelerated methods and consider the gradient method with stetpsizes~\ref{eq-grad-step-1}, the proposed two-stage procedure from \cref{section-accelerated} with $T_L(x)$ being the gradient method update with stepsize $L = 4L_0$, and two variants of Similar Triangles Methods (STM, and STM-max) from~\cite{gorbunov2024methods}.
-We set $p=6$, $L_1 = 1$, and chose $L_0 = (\frac{p-2}{L_1})^{p-2}$ according to \cref{prop-example-1} and compare the performance of the methods with different initial distances to the solution $\|x_0 - x^*\| = R$, where $R \in \{ 5, 100, 500\}$.
-We observe that for large initial distance to the solution our proposed procedure outperforms STM-max.
-This fact supports our theoretical founding and reasoning on accelerated methods provided in Section~\ref{section-accelerated}.
-We also notice, that the second variant STM outperforms all considered methods, however, there is not theoretical analysis for it.
+In \cref{fig:experiment-3}, we conduct an experiment for accelerated methods and consider GM with stepsize~\eqref{eq-grad-step-1}, \cref{algo:AGMsDR} with $T(\cdot)$ being the gradient update with stepsize~\eqref{eq-grad-step-1}, and two variants of normalized Similar Triangles Methods (STM, and STM-Max) from~\cite{gorbunov2024methods}.
+STM uses normalization by the norm of the gradient at the current point in a gradient step, while STM-Max normalizes by the largest norm of the gradient over the optimization trajectory.
+It is worth noticing that only STM-Max has theoretical convergence guarantees.
+We set $L_1 = 1$, $L_0 = (\frac{p-2}{L_1})^{p-2}$ (see \cref{prop-example-1}) with various~$p$.
+We observe that for smaller values of $p$, \cref{algo:AGMsDR} outperforms STM and STM-max.